withtwolz/withtwolz/README.md

 ---

-## ✨ Other interests
+## ✨ Other Tidbits

-- I product music on guitar but occasionally the several other string/wind instruments in my closet
+- I play music, mostly on guitar but occasionally the several other string/wind instruments in my closet 🎺
-- I love automation, Arduino projects included!
+- I love automation, Arduino projects included! 🤖
-- I traveled across the US in the past 3 years
+- I traveled across the US from WA to VA in the past 3 years

 ---